chughes271/RemoteControlTurretCode/README.md

 # RemoteControlTurretCode
-This repo includes two programs including one for the remote controller and the other program for the turret.
+This code includes two programs including one for the remote controller and the other program for the turret.